 I hear this all the time except it sounds a little different:

 - How many links will I get?

 - What’s the PR (page rank) of the sites? (outdated metric by the way)

 - How often should I update my website?

 - Can I get a free trial?

-My job isn’t to just sell sell sell.
-Regardless of my monthly quota, my job is to educate prospects on what they really want.
+My job isn’t to just sell, sell, sell.
+My job is to educate prospects on what they really want and need.
 There is no manipulating the system.
 You want to rank for Texas law firm?
 Great!
 You are going to need a few things: